 The film was released globally via Sony Screen Gems and Ghost House Pictures on August 26, 2016.
-It took $153,211,773 at the box office worldwide against a budget of $9.9 million.
+It took a massive $153,211,773 at the box office worldwide against a budget of $9.9 million.

 A British Blu-ray and DVD release was released in 16 January 2017.